RafalWilinski/servicefull/content/blog/passing-aws-architect-pro/index.md

 ### Focus on things AWS likes to ask about in your exam

 Recently, in the CAP exam, AWS likes to ask a lot of questions about AWS Organizations and the multi-account setup.
 Be prepared for that.
 I've also noticed a significant amount of questions about Hybrid Cloud, which mostly means mixing your on-premise datacenter with VPC.
-That includes migrations, operating storage gateways, connecting your office with AWS using VPNs/Direct Connect/Hub & Spoke VPC, and provisioning SAML access to the AWS for your company.
+That includes migrations, operating storage gateways, connecting your office with AWS using VPNs/[Direct Connect](https://aws.amazon.com/directconnect/)/[Hub-and-Spoke VPC](https://docs.aws.amazon.com/whitepapers/latest/aws-vpc-connectivity-options/aws-vpn-cloudhub-network-to-amazon.html), and provisioning SAML access to the AWS for your company.

 ### Learn by doing